 The machine’s built-in computer provides detailed scan drawings on the screen which allows the GPR Survey technician to clearly mark out where the underground services and assets on the ground are in order for construction site workers to consider when working in the area.

-Why undertake a Ground Penetrating Radar (GPR) Survey?
+Why should you use Ground Penetrating Radar Surveys?